 Salaries & Job Offers

-- Great place to search by job title to explore occupations and to get a snapshot of any given job on a daily basis (work activities, skills, and knowledge needed etc).
-This site also features salary information and job growth trends.
+Great place to search by job title to explore occupations, salaries, job-growth trends, and to get a snapshot of any given job on a daily basis.Go

-Consider using a cost of living calculator if you plan on working outside of CA. A salary offer may be lower, but may net you a higher living standard depending on the state.
+Consider using a cost of living calculator if you plan on working outside of California.
+A salary offer may be lower, but may net you a higher living standard depending on the state.

 - You are not required or obligated to negotiate salary.